How We Rate Dog Food

 What method do you use to analyze each dog food?

-Although there are many ways to rate a dog food, we’ve settled on using the only information we feel we can reliably trust.
+Although there are many ways to rate a dog food, we’ve settled on using the only information we believe is equally available for all foods, reliable and therefore fair: what’s on the label.

 How important is meat content to your ratings?